NiklasKnaack/jquery-wobblewindow-plugin/README.md

 ## Notes

-* Makes sure it never causes duplicate IDs in your DOM
+* Make sure you never use duplicated IDs in your DOM

 ## License